EU Institutions & Agencies

 - European Commission

-In addition to the directives, regulations, and implementing tools developed by EU institutions, a number of nonlegislative Community-wide strategies and action plans have also been proposed as a means of addressing issues of concern that cut across a number of regulatory sectors.
+A number of EU-funded research programs and nonlegislative community strategies are used as a means of addressing issues of concern that cut across a number of regulatory sectors.

 EU 3Rs Centers & Initiatives

-In addition to the efforts of ECVAM and other validation centers, a number of independent academic, government, and charitable centers also operate in the EU with more general 3Rs mandates.
+In addition to the efforts of ECVAM, a number of independent academic, government, and non-government organizations with 3Rs mandates operate within the EU.

 The Way Forward

-A collection of invited commentaries on The Way Forward pertaining to programs & policies in the European Union.
+A collection of invited commentaries on The Way Forward pertaining to programs and policies in the European Union.